About

 I studied at Bournville School of Art before graduating with a BA honours degree from Wimbledon School of Art in 1991, later winning a placement as a resident artist at the Rijksakademie in Amsterdam.

-I’ve always loved architecture, and have over the years worked in many old buildings seeped in history, Amsterdam being no exception.
-My time living back in London required my practical skills in property maintenance, and I found this intimacy with ‘lived in’ spaces has ignited my focus as an artist to paint buildings.
-I take much inspiration from painters such as Edward Hopper, Giorgio Morandi and David Prentice as well as the photography of David Goldblatt, Andreas Gursky and Russell Watkins.
+I’ve always loved the history of art and architecture, and have over the years worked in many old buildings seeped in history, Amsterdam being no exception.
+My time living back in London required my practical skills in property maintenance, and I found this intimacy with ‘lived in’ spaces ignite my focus as an artist to paint buildings.
+I have taken much inspiration from painters such as Edward Hopper, Giorgio Morandi and David Prentice as well as the photography of David Goldblatt, Andreas Gursky and Russell Watkins.

 I divide my time between rural Northamptonshire and Lymington in Hampshire.
 I am a tutor to a small group of students, and am a qualified picture framer (Guild Certified Framer).
-My daughter Ella, 11, is a budding artist too, recently a runner up in an environmental art competition for Friends of The Earth.
-You can follow me on twitter and instagram @hallidayfineart and on facebook with my page Archipainting where I regularly posts information on developing work.
+You can follow me on instagram @hallidayfineart and on facebook with my page Andrew Halliday Fine Art, where I regularly post information on developing work.

 Leave a comment